The EULAR / ACR exchange programme

 Note: Applicants who do not meet all eligibility criteria listed above will not be considered.

-The application process for exchange to the ACR in San Diego, California, from 3 - 8 November 2017 is open and will close on 14 February 2017.
+The application process for exchange to the ACR in San Diego, California, from 3 - 8 November 2017 is now closed.

 For information, please contact: